Transmission/Communication Medium or Channel:

 • It can operate in two ways:-

-a) Point to point- Ground station to satellite to ground station.
+a) Point-to-point- Ground station to satellite to ground station.

 b) Multipoint (Broadcast link)- Ground station to satellite to multiple receiving stations.